Lex-DRL/AID-guide/docs/Quickstart_in_robust_worlds.md

 #### Disclaimer
 > This doc is just a compilation of the info already available on the subject atm of writing.
 See the [Credits](#credits-and-links) section for details.
 >
-> I am not a native english speaker, so I'm apologizing for my grammar upfront.
+> I am not a native english speaker, so I'm apologizing for my grammar/spelling upfront.
 >
-> I did my best to make this guide as short and yet as informative as possible, but I did it alongside with learning the subject myself.
+> I did my best to make this guide as short and yet as structured and informative as possible, but I did it alongside with learning the subject myself.
 So there might be some mistakes, missing specifics or too much of flood here and there.
 Although, I believe it points you to the right direction in general.
 >
 > Fell free to commit/pull request any corrections you see fit.
 >